speedbyte/Kernel/README.md

-% Upload kernel.tar.gz
+Upload kernel.tar.gz

-% The kernel image in Rasberry 3 is always known as kernel7.img and is not changeable, because it is dependant on the dtbs modules that are built along durin the compilation stage.
-% Upload helikopter SD card image.
+Upload helikopter SD card image.

-% Upload the config file and System.map
+Upload the config file and System.map

 # Kernel Compiling
 Here you can find the raspberry kernel source code and following is reported the guide about how to compile it.